2019/20

 4

-For the second, third and fourth rounds, the team wore FA Cup shirts with the single competition sleeve patch, but without TV coverage, there was no demand for a sleeve sponsor.
+In the second, third, and fourth rounds of the FA Cup, the team wore shirts featuring the single competition sleeve patch.
+However, due to the lack of TV coverage during these matches, there was no demand for a sleeve sponsor.

 Televised FA Cup Shirts